e271828e/Flight.jl/docs/notes/design/framework_spec.md

   (`flow > 0 ? f(x) : 0.0`) legal as written — zero partials is the derivative
   of a locally-constant branch.
 Differentiation participation is selected per invocation by seeding (§16.10), never by typing.
+  The stores walk by the same rule: the type derived from `init_x` is walked like a continuous producer's — real leaves and `Real` type parameters follow the activation scalar — while `init_m` and `init_z` pin wholesale, mirroring the discrete-producer rule.
+Declared `Float64` initial values embed as zero-partial constants under non-nominal activations, which is §16.3's rule for condition writes applied to the defaults those conditions overlay.
+  `init_x`'s walk presupposes §9.1's all-real-leaves rule, so Stratum A checks it (§14.1) and reports a failure in the didactic register: "`init_x` field `gear_count::Int` is not a continuous state — integers, `Bool`s and enums belong in `init_m`".
 - **`local_types(::C)`** (concrete nominal types, same species and leaf walk as `output_types`): the component-local intermediates — fields a stage returns for the component's *own* later